 Reliability and longevity In addition to its direct impact on power consumption, our techniques may ultimately improve the lifetime reliability of a system.
-Earlier research [32] showed that the effect of operating temperature on integrated circuit's mean time to failure (MTTF) is exponential.
-As we show in Section 4.4, our schemes can reduce the operating temperature by 13.2°C on average, thereby potentially reducing the rate of failure due to temperature-dependent processes such as electromigration.
+Earlier research [23] showed that the effect of operating temperature on mean time to failure (MTTF) is exponential.
+As we show in Section 4.4.2, the pro-